Interacting Particle Systems for Fast Linear Quadratic RL

 \subsubsection{Description of procedure}

-In the Figure \ref{fig:comparison}, the results of the number of particles with $N=100, 400, 600, 700, 800, 900$ in our dual EnKF algorithm are presented.
+In the Figure \ref{fig:comparison}, the results of the number of particles with $N=100, 200, 300, \ldots, 1000$ in our dual EnKF algorithm are presented.
 For the algorithm in [K19], iteration steps of 100,000 is used, and the results of time horizon as 3000, 3500, 4000, 5000, 6000 and 6500 time steps are presented.
 For the algorithm in [Z21], six linear spacing results of error in cost (and in gain), ranging from min error with 100,000 iteration steps to 10\% (and 60\%), are presented.
 All results are averaged over 100 runs to find the expectation and the standard deviation.
 All the results plotted in Figure \ref{fig:comparison}.
 The [Z21] and [K19] algorithms are run till a certain error in cost or gain is reached, and the computation time is recorded.
 The EnKF is always run for 10 second simulation period, and the computation time is recorded.
 Therefore, we document the computation time required to reach a certain value of error.
 Since the PO algorithms have random number generators, the computation time needed to achieve a certain error lies in a range of values.
 The EnKF also has a random number generator hence it also exhibits a range of values, but they are very tightly concentrated around the mean.

 All the simulations are executed on a desktop iMac computer equipped with a 3 GHz 6-Core Intel Core i5 processor with python3.
 The device also has a 32GB 2667MHz DDR4 memory and a Radeon Pro 560X 4GB graphic card.
 Simulation times were measured in python using the {\tt time.time()} function found in the {\tt time} module.